 Procter & Gamble (P&G) has long been committed to the hiring, retention and advancement of women.
 In North America, 40% of our employees are women.
-With regard to gender diversity, female leadership at the most senior levels (line president level) has doubled over the past decade.
+With regard to gender diversity, there is female leadership at the most senior levels (Operating Unit CEOs).

 Women Supportive Initiatives